 To receive spousal benefits, you must first meet the eligibility requirements.
 If you are married, you must be at least 62, and your spouse must already receive retirement or disability benefits.
 If you are divorced, your marriage must have lasted at least ten years, you must be currently unmarried, and your ex-spouse must be entitled to benefits.

 The amount of your spousal benefit depends on your age when you claim benefits and your spouse’s benefit amount.
-If you wait until your full retirement age (which varies based on your birth year) to claim spousal benefits, you can receive up to 50% of your spouse’s full benefit.
-If you claim before your full retirement age, your benefit will be permanently reduced.
+If you wait until your full retirement age to claim spousal benefits, you can receive up to 50% of your spouse’s full benefit.
+If you claim benefits before your full retirement age (which varies based on your birth year), your benefit will be permanently reduced.

 It’s important to note that claiming spousal benefits does not affect the amount your spouse receives.
 However, if you are eligible for benefits based on your work record, the Social Security Administration will pay your benefit first.
 If your spousal benefit is higher than your benefit, you will receive a combination of benefits equaling the higher amount.

 If you are a divorced spouse, the rules for claiming benefits are similar to those for married couples.
 However, your ex-spouse does not have to currently receive benefits for you to claim, as long as they are eligible.
-Also, if you have been divorced for at least two years and your ex-spouse has not applied for benefits, you can still receive spousal benefits if you meet the other requirements.
+If you have been divorced for at least two years and your ex-spouse has not applied for benefits, you can still receive spousal benefits.
+However, you must meet the other requirements.

 Can I Get Spousal Support After Divorce?